AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: Halos

 \subsection{Response to PNG}

 In Fig.~\ref{fig:bphi_hab}, we show the response of the primordial bias parameter $b_\phi$ to the halo assembly bias properties: concentration (see Eq.~\ref{eq:conc}), accretion rate (see Eq.~\ref{eq:gamma}) and shear (see Eq.~\ref{eq:shear}).
 The dashed curves come from the \textsc{AbacusPNG} set of simulations, whereas the solid curves come from the Separate Universe pair of simulations, which uses the original \textsc{AbacusSummit} suite.
 The halos are split into 12 mass bins and then each bin is further split into 3 bins of equal sizes (33\%, 66\% percentile) based on the secondary property being considered (low, mid, high).
 Here, for all mass bins, we report the pairs $[b_1^{\rm high}, b_\phi^{\rm high}/b_\phi^{\rm mid}]$ in blue and $[b_1^{\rm low}, b_\phi^{\rm low}/b_\phi^{\rm mid}]$ in red.
+We note several interesting features. \BH{To convert halo mass into linear bias, we adopt the empirical relation from \citep{2010ApJ...724..878T} and calculate the linear bias of each halo before computing the statistics of interest.}